diegoisme-dev/KH-Timer/README.md

 - Added the 2025-2026 Assembly programs *“Listen to What the Spirit Says to the Congregations”* and *“Worship God with Spirit and Truth”*! **ITALIAN ONLY!**
 - Added a **Donations** section to support the project.
 - Minor bug fixes.
+- Now you can also download updates directly from within the app!

 ---